Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Introduction

-For $Z<Z_{\rm cr}$ electrons of the lower continuum (with $\epsilon <-m$) fill all energy levels according to the Dirac picture of the electron-positron vacuum.
-Spatially they are distributed at large distances.
-For $Z>Z_{\rm cr}$ the process of the tunneling of the electron of the lower continuum to the empty (a localized) state prepared in the upper continuum with $\epsilon <-m$ can be treated as the tunneling of the virtual positron (electron hole) with $\epsilon_{e^+} =-\epsilon_0 -i\Gamma/2$ from the region of the well to infinity, where it already can be observed.
-If one scatters an external real positron with a resonance energy $\epsilon_{e^+} \simeq -\epsilon_0 >m$ on such a potential, this positron for a short time forms a resonance quasi-stationary state in the effective potential, which after passage of a time $\sim 1/\Gamma$ is decayed.
-As the result, positron goes back to infinity.
-After that, during a time of the same order of magnitude two positrons, being produced in a fluctuation together with two electrons, go off to infinity and those two electrons fill the stationary negative-energy state, as it was explained.
+For $Z<Z_{\rm cr}$ electrons of the lower continuum (with $\epsilon <-m$), fill all energy levels according to the Dirac picture of the electron-positron vacuum.
+They are spatially distributed at large distances.
+For $Z>Z_{\rm cr}$ the process of the tunneling of the electron of the lower continuum to the empty (localized) state that was prepared in the upper continuum with $\epsilon <-m$ can be treated as the tunneling of the virtual positron (electron hole) with $\epsilon_{e^+} =-\epsilon_0 -i\Gamma/2$ from the region of the potential well to infinity, where it already can be observed.
+If one scatters an external real positron with a resonance energy $\epsilon_{e^+} \simeq -\epsilon_0 >m$ on such a potential, this positron, for a short time, forms a resonance quasistationary state in the effective potential, which, after passage of a time $\sim 1/\Gamma$, is decayed.
+As the result, the positron goes back to infinity.
+After that, during a time of the same order of magnitude, two positrons, being produced in a fluctuation together with two electrons, go off to infinity and those two electrons fill the stationary negative-energy state, as was explained.